Groups: Migrants told to wait in Mexico faced 'bait, switch'

-If they had sneaked in illegally when they arrived in Tijuana, they would have escaped the Trump administration's partial asylum ban.
+The cutoff date is July 16.
+That means Lopez and his family would have escaped the restrictions had they crossed illegally when they arrived in early July.
+Because they waited, they will likely be turned away.

-"The family wanted to do it the way it's supposed to be done," said Luz Bertila Zazueta, 75, who arranged free lodging for them and joined neighbors in ensuring they had enough food.
+"I'm being punished for doing it the correct way," Lopez said Thursday outside the tent he shares with his wife, two young children and sister-in-law in a migrant shelter.
+"It's unjust."

-The Southern Poverty Law Center and other advocacy groups asked a judge Thursday to prohibit the government from applying the new restrictions to anyone who appeared at an official border crossing to claim asylum before the policy was announced on July 16.
+The Southern Poverty Law Center and other advocacy groups agree.
+They asked a judge on Thursday to prohibit the government from applying the new restrictions to anyone who appeared at an official border crossing to claim asylum before the policy was announced on July 16.

-The government played "bait and switch" by instructing migrants to wait in Mexico for an opportunity to apply for asylum before imposing sharp restrictions on their eligibility, attorneys said in a court filing.
+The government pulled an "immoral bait and switch" by instructing migrants to wait in Mexico for an opportunity to apply for asylum before restricting their eligibility, attorneys said in a court filing.

 It is difficult to know how many people fall into that category, but the groups estimate that 26,000 people are on waiting lists in Mexican border cities to make an initial claim for U.S. asylum.
 The Associated Press counted 19,000 in just four cities in late July, including 10,000 in Tijuana alone.